Ejecta blanket: Morphology and types

 Ejecta blankets have a diverse morphology.
 Variations in ejecta blanket indicates different geological characteristics involved with the impact cratering process such as nature of target materials and kinetic energy involved with the impact process.
 These information also give an idea about the planetary environment e.g., gravity and atmospheric effects associated with the impact cratering.
 Studying impact ejecta is an excellent sampling environment for the future in-situ lunar exploration.
 Ejecta blanket may not always evenly distributed around an impact crater.
 Based on the structure, ejecta blanket are described as rampart, lobate, butterfly, splosh, sinuous, etc. Many factors determine the extent of ejecta blanket that ranging from size and mass of impactor (meteorite, asteroid, or comet), surface temperature, gravity and atmospheric pressure of target body, the physical characteristics of target rock.
 The martian ejecta blankets are categorized broadly into three groups based on the observed morphology identified by spacecraft data:

 a.
 Layer ejecta pattern: the ejecta blanket seems have formed by fluidization process and composed of single or multiple partial or complete layers of sheet of materials surrounding the crater.
 Sometime eolian modification are also common.

 b.
-Radial ejecta blanket: the ejecta materials are emplaced by the secondary materials ejected along a balletic trajectory.
+Radial ejecta blanket: the ejecta materials are emplaced by the secondary materials ejected along a ballistic trajectory.
 This radial patterns are also found around the lunar and Mercurian craters.

 c.
 Combination of layered and radial ejecta pattern.